(Registered Charity 1182600)

 This remains a key priority and a continuing requirement of our insurance arrangements.
 The Spinney is a natural wild woodland and there will always be an element of adventure in what we do.

-We had a fifth ROSPA Play Area Safety Inspection Report in August and it is very pleasing to note that in all areas, there was nothing at a high risk.
+We had our annual ROSPA Play Area Safety Inspection Report in August and it is very pleasing to note that in all areas, there was nothing at a high risk.
 Moreover, we have used the report to guide us as we carry out the repairs that were identified as needing remediation.

 High quality, ongoing site maintenance and upkeep of the woodland will be critical to keep the site in good condition.
-We have discussed the need to make a substantial new grant application to one of the major funders for some further works, including the possible installation of some compost loos!
+We have discussed the need to make a substantial new grant application to one of the major funders for some further works, including the replacing of equipment that is nearing the end of its shelf life.

 The arrangement with the Turners has secured the future for the Meadow and in time will generate sufficient funds to keep this well managed as a natural wildflower habitat.